-As festivals keep revealing their schedules, best picture Oscar contenders keep emerging, the latest being Searchlight’s EMPIRE OF LIGHT.
+As festivals keep revealing their schedules, the best picture Oscar contenders keep emerging, the latest being Searchlight’s EMPIRE OF LIGHT.

 The R-rated romantic drama written, directed & co-produced by Sam Mendes is not only world premiering in September at the 47th Toronto fest but is now set for a gala screening at the 66th BFI London Film Festival (10/5-15).
 It’s the kind of one-two prime festival punch that puts a film on Academy members’ must-see-early lists.

-LIGHT, opening 12/9, stars Olivia Colman & Colin Firth.
+LIGHT, opening on 12/9, stars Olivia Colman & Colin Firth.
 It’s got enviable credentials to drive it into the awards spotlight.
-Mendes (pictured) won the best directing Oscar & DGA in 2000 for his first film, AMERICAN BEAUTY, which also won the best picture.
+Mendes (pictured) won the best directing Oscar & DGA in 2000 for his first film, AMERICAN BEAUTY, which also won best picture.
 In 2020 he was Oscar-nominated for 1917, for which he won the DGA.

 Firth was an Oscar lead actor nominee in 2010 for A SINGLE MAN & won the lead actor Oscar for THE KING’S SPEECH in 2011.